lsipii/ruuviget/README.md

 A simple ruuvitag-information API server and a commandline client for displaying tempature data.

-Uses the [RuuviTag Sensor Python Package](https://github.com/ttu/ruuvitag-sensor) for sensor data.
+Uses the [RuuviTag Sensor Python Package](https://github.com/ttu/ruuvitag-sensor) for sensor data

 # Setup